 During meditation, we cannot stop unskillful thoughts from appearing in our thought process.
-When this happens, we shouldn't beat up ourselves.
-Instead, be ever more aware of unwholesome states which inevitably dissolve in this awareness, restoring our inherent state of mind and its peaceful nature.
+When this happens, we should not beat ourselves up.
+Instead, be even more aware of unwholesome states, which inevitably dissolve in this awareness, restoring our inherent state of mind and its peaceful nature.
 The effort to overcome unskillful thoughts, vigilantly introspecting in this way serves to remove unwholesome states of mind that we discover inside ourselves.

 We endeavor to remove these negative feelings by cultivating firm but gentle consistent attention through mindfulness practice.

 The pattern of destructive or useless thoughts arising day in and day out is certainly familiar to most of us.
 Sometimes we feel energetically drained and our minds seem driven crazy with endless unproductive thoughts.
-In Psychiatry, repetitive, intrusive, anxiety-producing thinking is called Obsessive Compulsive Disorder.
+In psychiatry, repetitive, intrusive, anxiety-producing thinking is called Obsessive Compulsive Disorder.
 Luckily, there are tools to help us handle our thoughts to avoid compulsive thinking.
 We must think positively and selectively instead of letting a cascade of unhealthy thoughts overwhelm us.